In my youth's years, she loved me, I am sure.

 Email Poem |

-Analysis and Comments on Muse
+Comments, Analysis, and Meaning on Muse

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Muse here.